yugasun/site/content/custom/plugins-criteria.md

 ##### Response Time SLA

-For enterprise customers on a support SLA, approved plugins will receive the contracted SLA time or 12 hours, whichever is longer.
+For enterprise customers on a support SLA, certified plugins will receive the contracted SLA time or 12 hours, whichever is longer.

 ##### Criteria